 If you do not have time for the challenge, you can directly try any version below.

 For each version, a small explanatory text is provided along with a didactic video.
 If this is your first time, I recommend going through each version in order.

 If you want to see how it works, I have built a little window into the machinery powering the interface.
 It provides detailed feedback about the current state of the machine.

-It allows you to challenge the interface in complex ways.
-For example, I sometime use these advanced versions to fool the machine into making a false prediction, or to select my actions such that it takes the longest possible time to identify a digit.
+It also allows you to challenge the interface in complex ways.
+For example, I sometimes use these advanced versions to fool the machine into making a false prediction, or to select my actions such that it takes the longest possible time to identify a digit.

 Because I have consistently failed to explain what a self-calibrating interface does to other researchers, friends or family in a few minutes.
 This web application is my attempt at explaining, showing, and getting people to feel what a self-calibrating interface does in one minute on my phone.

 I also have the intuition that this technology can be useful.
 But I cannot figure out how on my own, I am too involved in the research and find it hard to think outside the box.
 By implementing this technology into an easy-to-share demonstration, I am hoping to reach a variety of people.
 And maybe one day someone will figure out a place to apply it for good.
 If you are that person, feel free to contact me.

 Detailed information, papers and code available on this project page.